longturn/freeciv21/docs/Modding/Tilesets/debugger.rst

 .. attention::
   The Tileset Debugger is still a work in progress.
-If you have suggestions regarding its contents and functionality, you are very welcome to let us know on `Github`_ --- you will get a chance to shape it to your needs.
+If you have suggestions regarding its contents and functionality, you are very welcome to let us know on `GitHub`_ --- you will get a chance to shape it to your needs.

 .. versionchanged:: 3.0-beta1
   Added messages.